HelenGlover/Digital-Garden/_notes/Questions worth getting lost in.md

 <footer>Jason Benn<cite> <a href="https://jasonbenn.com/community/3-writing-about-a-web-of-questions">https://jasonbenn.com/community/3-writing-about-a-web-of-questions</a></cite></footer>
 </blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 What makes Benn's project interesting is what he actually built from this wandering to start researching community living and whether you could intentionally design a neighborhood for "friendly ambitious nerds" in a major US city.
-That's the model I'm trying to follow and after some time learningh, the first output can be found [here](https://helengarden.netlify.app/making-of-civic-tech).
+That's the model I'm trying to follow and after some time learning, the first output can be found [here](https://helengarden.netlify.app/making-of-civic-tech).

 <!-- The best research happens when you’re genuinely curious and actively engaged.
 These questions keep me both.